 EPA's Role in the International Maritime Organization (IMO)

 The International Maritime Organization (IMO) promotes cooperation between governments in the regulation of shipping engaged in international trade and encourages the adoption of the highest practicable standards concerning maritime safety, efficiency of navigation, and prevention and control of marine pollution from ships.
-Among other things, EPA’s work has led to higher energy efficiency requirements for new ships, stricter emission limits on greenhouse gases, and the implementation of an Emissions Control Area (ECA) for both North America and the U.S. Caribbean.
+Among other things, EPA’s work has led to higher energy efficiency requirements for new ships and the implementation of an Emissions Control Area (ECA) for both North America and the U.S. Caribbean.

-North American and U.S. Caribbean Emission Control Areas
+North American and U.S. Caribbean Sea Emission Control Areas

 Ships entering the designated ECAs will need to use compliant fuel and advanced emission control technology for the duration of their voyage within that area.
 These standards will dramatically reduce air pollution from ships and deliver substantial air quality and public health benefits that extend hundreds of miles inland.